-- -name new_name_arg
+-name new name arg

-- Optionally specifies a name to assign to the new group.
+Optionally specifies a name to assign to the new group.

-- -mdisk mdisk_id_list | mdisk_name_list

 Optionally specifies the name of the managed disk IDs or names to add to the group.
 You can create an empty MDisk group by not specifying the -mdisk flag.